am9zZWY/deoldify/README.md

 ### **Demo**
-To see quantized DeOldify model at work, visit the following page: <a href="https://deoldify.glitch.me/">Demo</a>
+To see quantized DeOldify model at work, visit the following page: [Demo](https://am9zzwy.github.io/deoldify/)